andrew889/mofilereader/README.md

 Optionally, you can also build an executable that is able to dump any .mo file to .html to peek into the contents of this file.

 Please report any issues you encounter, I can't fix them if I don't know about them!

+If you find this useful, you can buy me a beer here: https://pledgie.com/campaigns/26908